Genivia/RE-flex/README.md

   templates for pattern matching, searching, scanning, and splitting of strings, files, and streaming data.

-The repo includes tokenizers for Java and C/C++ source code input with Unicode.
+The repo includes tokenizers for Java and C/C++.

 Installation